grungus-dev/humble-scraper/README.md

 - You must already be logged into your Humble Bundle account in your browser
 - The extension must be enabled

-# putting it all together
+# Putting it all together
 The python script may ask for admin permissions upon trying to run it, allow them.

 Hold 'q' once the script starts if you need to force quit.